Loading

 The department has written to those affected by the incident to provide more detail on how the incident occurred, the information that was accessible and how any implications for them will be considered as part of the department's normal processes.

 The department commissioned KPMG to independently review the circumstances of the breach and provide advice on ways to stop such a breach from happening again.
-KPMG Abridged Report was presented to the department on 21 May 2014.
+The report was presented to the department on 21 May 2014, see KPMG Abridged Report.

 The department has taken action to implement the recommendations in that report and ensure that this sort of incident does not happen again.
 The department deeply regrets inadvertently allowing unauthorised access to personal information.